mythril-forge/vanilla-spells/spells/level-2/see-invisibility.md

 **Tags:** verbal, somatic, material

-**Material Components:** a pinch of Talc and a small sprinkling of powdered silver
+**Material Components:** a pinch of talc and a small sprinkling of powdered silver

 ---